thgeorgiou/LED-Fireplace/README.md

 the [Aurora](https://github.com/pixelmatix/aurora), a more complete art display project.

 ## Usage
-The code depands on the [SmartMatrix3]() and [FastLED](https://github.com/FastLED/FastLED) libraries.
+The code depands on the [SmartMatrix3](https://github.com/pixelmatix/SmartMatrix) and [FastLED](https://github.com/FastLED/FastLED) libraries.
 Both are available through the Arduino Library manager.

 ## Features/TODO
 Currently the fire is rendered and the display can be turned on/off by touching a bolt on the frame.
-In the future I want to add a clock and make it configurable (set time, brightness, auto turn on/off) through serial to minize the amount of input channels needed.
+Touching the bolt cycles through three modes, off, on, and on w/ clock.
+The clock is apperantly programmed when flashing the board so it works fine without a way to set it but I still want to implement a serial interface to set the clock and maybe auto turn-on/off on schedule.

 # License
 My small code snippet is available in the Public Domain.
 All libraries are copyrighted by their respective authors.